What Happens When an Employee Goes on Long-Term Disability?

 Insurance Companies Do Not Want to Continue Paying You Indefinitely

-You can maintain your disability benefits, but the insurance company can make things very hard on you.
+You can maintain your disability benefits, but the insurance companies can (and often do) complicate matters.
 They might require you to attend an examination with a doctor the insurance company hires.
 They examine you in a whole different light, completely independent of your initial medical exams when you first qualified for benefits.

 Insurance companies decide to terminate benefits for mind-boggling reasons.
 For example, in one case, an insurance company completely ignored a claimant's chronic long-term back injury when it decided to terminate benefits.